olton/mina-node-monitor/server/SERVER-DOCS.md

 where

 - `name` - you can set name for your Monitor Server, this name will be displayed in alert messages
+- `host` - IP and PORT on which the server will run
+- `webRoot` - Path to folder with a static web files
+- `https` - contains paths to ssl certificate and key for ssl certificate to create https server
+- `graphql` - Mina node GraphQL address (by default `localhost:3085`)
 - `publicKey` - node key for getting balance
 - `publicKeyDelegators` - node key for getting delegations
 - `telegram` - your telegram bot(s) settings